-The Johns Hopkins School of Education is consistently ranked among the top graduate schools of education in the nation by U.S. News & World Report.
+The Johns Hopkins School of Education is ranked among the top graduate schools of education by U.S. News & World Report.
 The university also was ranked #13 in education in the Times Higher Education World University Rankings for 2022.

 All Johns Hopkins School of Education programs leading to licensure are approved by the Maryland State Department of Education, a participant in the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement.